 On May 18, 2017, a group submitted to the Georgia Department of Community Health a certificate of need application for a new hospital to be located within the Corporation's service area.
 On November 15, 2017, the Georgia Department of Community Health granted Lee County Medical Center a certificate of need to build a 60-bed hospital in Lee County, Georgia.
 The Georgia Department of Community Health has granted multiple extensions since 2017 related to the certificate of need.
-No consideration has been given in the consolidated financial statements to the certificate of need granted to Lee County Medical Center.
+As of March 27, 2023 the certificate of need has been canceled due to Lee County Medical Center having failed to show good cause or to request a hearing after failure to secure financing in a timely manner resulting in an almost three year delay.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS, Continued July 31, 2022 and 2021
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS, Continued July 31, 2023 and 2022

-20. Provision for Bad Debts - Dorminy
+19. Provision for Bad Debts - Dorminy

 The Corporation entered into an agreement with the Hospital Authority of Ben Hill County, D/B/A Dorminy Medical Center (Dorminy) to provide management services originating August 1, 2011.
 This agreement was terminated on May 31, 2014.
 Under the management agreement, the Corporation provided personnel and management services in excess of \$21,157,000, as well as loan advances of approximately \$2,444,000, of which substantially all remained outstanding at July 31, 2021.
 The Corporation and Dorminy entered into a settlement agreement on June 27, 2022, requiring Dorminy to pay approximately \$2,108,000 in annual installments equal to a percentage of certain receipts, or \$200,000, whichever is less.
 Payments begin March 31, 2023 and are due on or before March 31 of each year.
 An additional amount of approximately \$2,892,000 is set out in the judgment to be payable to the Corporation should certain triggering events occur as set out in the parties' settlement agreement.
-Due to concerns about the financial viability of small rural hospitals, an allowance has been recorded in the 2022 and 2021 consolidated financial statements.
+Payment was received during fiscal year 2023 totaling approximately \$200,000.
+Due to concerns about the financial viability of small rural hospitals, an allowance has been recorded in the 2023 and 2022 consolidated financial statements.

-21. Liquidity and Availability
+20. Liquidity and Availability

-As of July 31, 2022 and 2021, the Corporation has working capital of approximately \$169,135,000 and \$244,969,000 and average days (based on normal expenditures) cash on hand of 56 and 106 days, respectively.
+As of July 31, 2023 and 2022, the Corporation has working capital of approximately \$200,706,000 and \$169,135,000 and average days (based on normal expenditures) cash on hand of 64 and 56 days, respectively.

-Financial assets available for general expenditures within one year of the balance sheet date, consists of the following at July 31, 2022 and 2021:
+Financial assets available for general expenditures within one year of the balance sheet date, consists of the following at July 31, 2023 and 2022:

+(Dollars in Thousands)

+2023 2022

-(Dollars in Thousands) 2022 2021 Cash and cash equivalents Patient accounts receivable, net Estimated third-party payor settlements Other current assets - other receivables Internally designated for capital improvements Less: Conditional grant stimulus refundable advance \$ 140,196 110,157 - 44,840 522,140 \$ 257,420 106,469 515 21,259 558,913 Total financial assets available \$ 816,830 \$ 930,324
+Cash and cash equivalents Patient accounts receivable, net Other current assets - other receivables Internally designated for capital improvements Less: Conditional grant stimulus refundable \$ 159,091 114,832 18,233 552,216 \$ 140,196 110,157 44,840 522,140

+advance 167 503

+Total financial assets available \$ 844,205 \$ 816,830

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS, Continued July 31, 2022 and 2021
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS, Continued July 31, 2023 and 2022

-21. Liquidity and Availability, Continued
+20. Liquidity and Availability, Continued